SMH642800/phantom_mask/response.md

 👉 `http://localhost:8000/docs`

 This includes route parameters, input/output formats, and sample responses.

+> You can also directly use [this](./document/openapi-resolved.yaml) to get the complete OpenAPI specification file.
+>
+> - Usable with Postman, Swagger Editor, or any tool that supports OpenAPI 3.0.
+> - Simply drag and drop or import `document/openapi-resolved.yaml` to browse all API structure, parameters, response formats, and examples.

 ### A.3.
 Import Data Commands
 To load the raw data into the database, run the following scripts: